AdobeDocs/express-add-ons-docs/src/pages/guides/develop/use_cases.md

 ## Authoring Content

-We provide a set of [Editor APIs](../../references/scriptruntime/editor/) that can be used for interacting with the document for common use cases like creating shapes, adding pages, clearing the artboard and more.
+We provide a set of [Document APIs](../../references/scriptruntime/editor/) that can be used for interacting with the document for common use cases like creating shapes, adding pages, clearing the artboard and more.

 <InlineAlert slots="text" variant="warning"/>

 The Editor API's are currently **experimental only**.
 Please do not use them in any add-ons you plan to distribute or submit with updates until they have been deemed stable.

-The following code snippet illustrates how to use the [Editor APIs](../../references/scriptruntime/editor/) from the script running in your [`code.js`](https://developer.adobe.com/express/add-ons/docs/references/scriptruntime/#getting-started-with-the-apis) for instance, to access the current document, create a rectangle, set some properties and a fill for the rectangle, and finally, add it to the document:
+The following code snippet illustrates how to use the [Document APIs](../../references/scriptruntime/editor/) from the script running in your [`code.js`](https://developer.adobe.com/express/add-ons/docs/references/scriptruntime/#getting-started-with-the-apis) for instance, to access the current document, create a rectangle, set some properties and a fill for the rectangle, and finally, add it to the document:

 ```js
 import { editor, utils } from "express";